kris-joseph/python-2022-01-yul-online/_episodes/08-conditionals.md

 > `apply()` to do what it says, apply the `calculate_life_quartile` to the
 > value of this column for every row in the dataframe.
 {: .callout}

+## Your assignment

+For next class, complete the following exercise:

+Use what you've learned to write a script that reads the insurance cost data from `insurance,csv` and prints out a table of summary statistics for the BMI column: include the minimum value, maximum value, median, and average.

+**Hint**: You can use your assignment from last class as a starting point.
+How can you put all of the BMI values into a list?
+Once you have the list, what built-in methods are available for calculating results?